0xSpaceShard/starknet-devnet/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] This issue is only present on Devnet and cannot be reproduced on the alpha-sepolia testnet (check the box if true).

-**To Reproduce**
-Steps to reproduce the behavior:
+**Steps to reproduce the behavior**

-1. ...
+1. Start Devnet with ...
 2. ...
    ...

 **Devnet version**

-- I am using Devnet version:
+- I am using Devnet version: <!-- specify the version, commit hash, or image name:tag and note if you are using a dockerized Devnet -->
-- [ ] This happens with a dockerized Devnet (check the box if true).
-- This does not appear on the following Devnet version:
+- I have found that this issue is not present in Devnet version:

 **System specifications**